 - Reporting Procedures and Documentation

-After completion of this training, participants will be able to effectively conduct the Rapid HIV Test at their various sites/locations.
-Certification as a Waived Rapid HIV Tester requires completion of the training in its entirety including the hands-on portion.
-This course is regulated by Federal and State laws, policies and requirements.
+Upon completion of the training, participants will be able to effectively conduct the rapid HIV test.
+A certificate of completion as a waived rapid HIV tester requires completion of the training in its entirety, including the hands-on portion.
+This course is regulated by federal and state laws, policies, and requirements.